dobbyssockk/runsmart/README.md

 ## Access
 The landing page is currently live and can be accessed at the following URL: https://dobbyssockk.github.io/.

+### Important Notes
+Please note that due to the limitations of GitHub Pages, certain features, such as the server-side part of the mailing service, will not work on GitHub Pages.
+This is because GitHub Pages supports only static hosting and cannot execute server-side code, such as Node.js, which is used in my project.

+## Local Installation
+To fully utilize all the features of the project, including the mailing service, you will need to install the project locally.
+Here are the instructions to do so:

+1. Clone the repository using `git clone https://github.com/dobbysockk/dobbysockk.github.io.git`.
+2. Navigate to the project directory with the command `cd dobbyssockk.github.io`.
+3. Install all dependencies by running `npm install`.
+4. To start the server, use the command `npm run start-server`.

 ## Project Structure
 - `dist/`: Contains the distribution files that are ready for deployment to the production environment.
 - `src/`: Source code of the project.